microsoft/MixedReality-SpectatorView/doc/SpectatorView.Setup.md

 ### ArUco Marker Detection

 1. Build a x86 Release version of [SpectatorView.OpenCV.dll](../src/SpectatorView.Native/README.md) and include the associated dll's in your Unity project.
-Addint the plugins to your Unity project can be achieved by running the [CopyPluginsToUnity](../tools/Scripts/CopyPluginsToUnity.bat) script.
+Adding the plugins to your Unity project can be achieved by running the [CopyPluginsToUnity](../tools/Scripts/CopyPluginsToUnity.bat) script.

 >Note: No arm version of SpectatorView.OpenCV.dll exists, which will cause build errors for HoloLens 2 devices if these dlls are kept in the project when building for HoloLens 2.
 It is suggested to delete any SpectatorView.Native directories in the Assets folder when building for HoloLens 2 (This will have been created by the above CopyPluginsToUnity script).
 When building for HoloLens 1 or running DSLR camera experiences, recopy these dll's to the project.

+## Building & Deploying

-### Before building
+### Before Building

 1. Obtain your HoloLens's ip address from the settings menu via Settings -> Network & Internet -> Wi-Fi -> Hardware Properties.
 2. Add any of the preprocessor directives or unity packages described above to your clone of the codebase.